Newark officials warn of gridlock, street closures for MTV Video Music Awards

 Watch the full press conference:

-Ambrose is encouraging commuters to use mass transit and businesses to either stagger hours or allow employees to work from home.
+Ambrose encouraged commuters to use mass transit and businesses to either stagger hours or allow employees to work from home.

-Officials said the morning commute will be severely impacted by the closing of Mulberry Street from Lafayette Street to Market Street, the stretch of road that runs in front of the arena.
+The morning commute was severely impacted by the closing of Mulberry Street from Lafayette Street to Market Street, the stretch of road that runs in front of the arena.

 "That's a main morning artery, especially for parking," Ambrose said.
 "That closure will push more traffic onto Broad Street and McCarter Highway, so everyone should be aware the morning commute will tough."

-Later in the morning, the Mulberry closure will extend from Green Street to Raymond Boulevard and will remain closed at least until 2 a.m.
+The Mulberry closure was then extended from Green Street to Raymond Boulevard and will remain closed at least until 2 a.m.
 Franklin Street will also be closed.

-Market Street will be closed from Washington Street to McCarter Highway beginning at 10 a.m.
-Monday until at least 2 a.m.
-Tuesday, as will Edison Place between Broad Street and McCarter Highway.
+Market Street is closed from Washington Street to McCarter Highway until at least 2 a.m.
+Tuesday, as is Edison Place between Broad Street and McCarter Highway.

-There will also be lane closures on the northbound side of Broad Street from 4 p.m.
-Monday until 2 a.m.
-Tuesday, and the westbound lanes of Lafayette Street heading into the downtown from McCarter Highway will be closed from 10 a.m.
-Monday until 2 a.m.
-Tuesday.
+There will also be lane closures on the northbound side of Broad Street until 2 a.m.
+Tuesday, and the westbound lanes of Lafayette Street heading into the downtown from McCarter Highway are closed until 2 a.m.
+Tuesday..

-These are subject to change and continued notices will go out through the weekend.

 "We cannot stress enough the impact that this event will have on downtown traffic and traffic around Penn Station," Ambrose said.
 "We will have many traffic control officers in place, but they can't stop gridlock if employers and employees people don't heed this advice and either take mass transit, stagger hours, or let people work from home."